LeCaToX/LeCaToX/README.md

 * Student at VNU-HCM High School for the Gifted in Informatics.

 ### Working 🧑‍💻
-* Founder and Developer of The Gifted Battlefield.
+* Founder and Developer of The Gifted Battlefield (https://github.com/The-Gifted-Battlefield-Developer-Team).
 * Developer of The itHelp Project (https://github.com/npovn).
+* Developer of MEO Studio (https://github.com/MEOStudio).

 ### Skills 🖥️